...

 The benefits of electrifying your bike

-Now that we’ve answered the question “Is bike electrification legal in France in 2023?”, let’s talk about the benefits of bike electrification.
+Now that we’ve answered the question “Is bicycle electrification legal in France in 2025?”, let’s talk about the advantages of bicycle electrification.

 One of the main advantages is that it allows people who are less fit or less able to cycle to enjoy the benefits of cycling.
 EABs make hills and climbs easier, making them a viable transport option for more people.